Committees

 Web 3 & FinTech Sub-Committee

-• Organize at least 1 event a year per committee member.
+• Participate in organization at least one event a year per committee member, prioritizing flagship event - Web3 x AI Symposium.

 David Ching (Chair)